MrSapps/msgi/README.md

 #### What?

-This project aims to be a full source reverse enginnering project of Metal Gear Solid Integral PC.
+This project aims to be a full source reverse engineering project of Metal Gear Solid Integral PC.
 This means "converting" all of the MGSI.EXE to recompilable source code.

 #### How?